bamcis-io/HDFS/README.md

 # HDFS

 ## Information
-The cmdlets have been written against Hadoop version 2.8.1.
+The cmdlets have been written against Hadoop version 2.8.1, but include updates for version 2.9.0.
 They have not been configured or tested to support Kerberos authentication, but allow you to specify a base64 encoded string for the NEGOTIATE authorization header.

 ## Usage

 The below shows some of the usage of the cmdlets.
 The Path parameter does not need to be prefaced with a leading "/", so you can specify "/home/file.txt" or "home/file.txt" and they  are both interpreted the same way.

 ### Setup A Session